prashant4840/DSAlytics/README.md

 ## Usage

-1. Add your platform usernames (e.g., LeetCode, CodeChef).
+1. Add your platform usernames (e.g., LeetCode, gfg).
 2. View your unified stats dashboard.
 3. Share your stats page using the unique link or download a snapshot.